 1.1 Purpose.

-Users of unmanned surface vehicles (USVs), such as first responders in a marine mass casualty search and rescue scenario, can better take advantage of the robots with an overhead view.
-As the USVs increase distance from the operators, the depth perception makes it difficult to discern the situation.
+Users of Unmanned Surface Vehicles (USVs), such as first responders in a marine mass casualty search and rescue scenario, can better take advantage of the robots with an overhead view.
+As the USVs increase in distance from the operators, the depth perception makes it difficult to discern the situation.
 It has been demonstrated in [2] that a quadcopter Unmanned Aerial Vehicle (UAV) positioned to keep the USVs in camera view can provide an effective elevated view for improved decision making and situation awareness.
 This project aims to demonstrate that using communication, rather than image processing, can support path prediction to better keep the targets in the field of view.
 The target robot system that is a group of EMILYs (USVs) and a DJI Phantom (UAV).
-The project will be demonstrated in the Morse simulator, but with easy transfer to hardware in mind.
+The project will be demonstrated in the Morse simulator but with easy transfer to hardware in mind.
 In the future, it could either be implemented as a script for a ground control station (GCS), such as Mission Planner, or in a companion computer directly attached to a UAV.

 1.1 Implementation Overview.

 The project is focused around a core Follow_USVs behavior that keeps the USVs in view by following the centroid of the USVs, but periodically adjusting the standoff distance, vehicle yaw, camera tilt and camera zoom to keep the entire group in camera view.
 The algorithm makes the assumption that the USVs are traveling and working as a group and thus are close enough to each other that "following" the group is feasible.
 Widely dispersed USVs would be better monitored by a behavior that cyclically visits each subgroup.
 Follow_USVs would be a good fit for a system where a specific tracking behavior is selected depending on mission characteristics and spread of the USVs.
-Rather than extend a single existing algorithm, Follow_USVs takes inspiration from two sources.
+Rather than extending a single existing algorithm, Follow_USVs take inspiration from two sources.
 The motivating scenario is described in [2], where a UAV-UGVs team aided human operators with an overheard view of the USVs.
 However, in [2] the UAV went directly to a target location where the USVs are programmed to end up.
 In this project, the UAV autonomously repositions to keep USVs in view.
 In [1], a UAV followed the group of surface vehicles by predicting the path of the group's centroid and calculating a standoff distance that allowed constant sensor coverage of the targets.
 However, the UAV was a fixed-wing and is subject to movement constraints that do not apply to the quadcopter.
-The concepts of centroid path modeling and standoff distance selecting is to be adapted for an algorithm that takes advantage of a quadcopters maneuverability freedom.
+The concepts of centroid path modeling and standoff distance selecting is to be adapted for an algorithm that takes advantage of a quadcopter’s maneuverability freedom.

 The Follow_USVs behavior is based around predicting and following the path of the USV group's centroid.
 The UAV is listening for periodic updates of position and trajectory (waypoints) that are broadcast by the USVs.
 This information can be used to model the speed of the centroid and construct a set of waypoints that corresponds to the centroid's predicted trajectory.
 By following this path, the UAV's camera captures ahead of the overall group direction.
 This can help first responders see where the USVs are going and help better guide them.